martinbudden/Library-FlashKLV/README.md

 # Flash Key Length Value (KLV) library ![license](https://img.shields.io/badge/license-MIT-green) ![open source](https://badgen.net/badge/open/source/blue?icon=github)

 The FlashKLV library allows you to store data permanently on Flash memory.
-The library stores values as KeyLengthValue records.
+The library stores values as Key Length Value records.
 It can be used to save data like API keys, configuration data, network credentials, or any other data that you want to save permanently.

 ## Usage